Aquariax/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website is set to exact views and can't account for multiple devices while a responsive website is able to match different viewports and work for multiple devices.

 2. Describe what it means to be mobile first vs desktop first.

+    to be mobile first is to design for smaller devices such as phones first then the larger devices such as tablets and desktops.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    it sets the font-size to 10px as a base so it'll be easier to set rem units.

 4. How would you describe preprocessing to someone new to CSS?

+    a tool used to combine multiple css files into one it its more abstract than regular css making it easier to use.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    nesting is, and nesting is.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.